nationalparkservice/npmap-javascript-library/API.md

   </tbody>
 </table>
 <h2 id="specifications-shape">Shape</h2>

-NPMap stores important metadata as a property on all the lines, markers, and polygons that it creates.
-It uses these metadata to make information about the shapes available via <code>click</code> and <code>mouseover</code> operations and various modules and tools.
+<p>NPMap stores important metadata as a property on all the lines, markers, and polygons that it creates.
+It uses these metadata to make information about the shapes available via <code>click</code> and <code>mouseover</code> operations and various modules and tools.</p>

-All of the metadata that NPMap stores with a shape is contained in the <code>npmap</code> object, so if you have a reference to a <code>shape</code>, you can access the NPMap metadata via the <code>shape.npmap</code> property.
-This object contains the following properties:
+<p>All of the metadata that NPMap stores with a shape is contained in the <code>npmap</code> object, so if you have a reference to a <code>shape</code>, you can access the NPMap metadata via the <code>shape.npmap</code> property.
+This object contains the following properties:</p>
 <table class="table table-bordered table-condensed table-striped">
   <thead>
     <tr>